svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 - [ ] Do stability analysis for innie OPA2192 with 2 R and 1 C
 - [x] Design and fab temporary [power board](./Power.md) to test for ripple, noise, need for isolation resistors
 - [x] Build second board, with Vishay metal film resistors
+- [x] Burn-in and test second board
-- [ ] Burn-in and test second board
+- [ ] Burn-in and test third board, sigh

 ## Test results - positive reference